merrychap/ctf-writeups/2019/TAMUctf 19/pwn6/README.md

 ## Little notes

-I talked to admin of this task and he said that this service was designed as pwn playground and there were a lot of different vulns.
+I talked the to admin of this task and he said that this service was designed as a pwn playground and there were a lot of different vulns.
 But my way of exploitation doesn't use any of designed function and sqlite database.
 I hacked the way of communication between the client and the server.
 So, it was pretty cool and interesting challenge.
 Thanks to the admin!

 And Konata picture as a reward for the stolen flag :D